NSHipster/articles/_posts/2012-10-15-addressbookui.md

 framework: AddressBookUI
 rating: 6.2
 published: true
+description: "Address Book UI is an iOS framework for displaying, selecting, editing, and creating contacts in a user's Address Book.
+Similar to the Message UI framework, Address Book UI contains a number of controllers that can be presented modally, to provide common system functionality in a uniform interface."
 ---

 [Address Book UI](http://developer.apple.com/library/ios/#documentation/AddressBookUI/Reference/AddressBookUI_Framework/_index.html) is an iOS framework for displaying, selecting, editing, and creating contacts in a user's Address Book.
 Similar to the [Message UI](http://developer.apple.com/library/ios/#documentation/MessageUI/Reference/MessageUI_Framework_Reference/_index.html) framework, Address Book UI contains a number of controllers that can be presented modally, to provide common system functionality in a uniform interface.